 When considering the skills that are required to run your business, it is important to think beyond the core skills related to the performance of your service.
 Business owners need to consider other general skills that are required to establish and run a business such as marketing, bookkeeping and IT proficiencies.
 It is worth noting that certain NDIS support categories/items require practitioners to hold formal qualifications.
 Providers can access the Key Registration Requirements page of the NDIS website to find out more information - https://providertoolkit.ndis.gov.au/26-key-registration-requirements.

-You may also consider whether you want to register to become a provider with the NDIS / NDIS Quality and Safeguarding Commission) in order to cater to self-managed and plan-managed participants but also those managed directly by the agency (NDIA).
+You may also consider whether you want to register to become a provider with the NDIS / NDIS Quality and Safeguarding Commission in order to cater to self-managed and plan-managed participants but also those managed directly by the agency (NDIA).
 To learn more about the registration process, refer to the Registering as an NDIS Provider Handbook.

 Step 4 – Set quantifiable goals for the next 12 months

 After completing the first three steps you should have a good idea of what your business will look like.
-It is appropriate to think about what you want to achieve and set realistic and measurable goals for the next 12 months.
+It is appropriate to think about what you want to achieve, and set realistic and measurable goals for the next 12 months.

 There are generally two approaches to setting business goals for a small business.